TwilioDevEd/client-quickstart-node/README.md

    ![screenshot of twiml app](https://s3.amazonaws.com/com.twilio.prod.twilio-docs/images/TwilioClientRequestUrl.original.png)

    You should now be ready to rock!
 Make some phone calls.
    Open it on another device and call yourself.
-Note that Twilio Client requires WebRTC enabled browsers, so Edge and Internet Explorer will not work for testing.
+Note that Twilio JavaScript SDK 2.0 requires WebRTC enabled browsers, so Edge and Internet Explorer will not work for testing.
 We'd recommend Google Chrome or Mozilla Firefox instead.